Homemade Thai Green Curry Stir-fried Prawns

-The late Northwest harvest season brings us gorgeous local chiles, green beans, stunning basil and a rainbow of sweet peppers.
+The late Northwest harvest season brings us gorgeous local chiles, green beans, basil and sweet peppers.
 All of those star in this aromatic and beautiful dish.
 You’ll be amazed at the complexity of flavors created by the combination of these relatively simple ingredients.

 - 12 to 16 thin green beans, trimmed and cut in half on the diagonal Add to list

 - 1 small red bell pepper, seeded and thinly sliced Add to list

-- 1 pound medium raw prawns, peeled and deveined, tails removed Add to list
+- 1 pound raw prawns - peeled, deveined and tails removed Add to list

 - 1/4 cup Green Curry Paste (or to taste depending on spiciness) Add to list

 - 1 (14-ounce) can coconut milk Add to list

-- 2 cups baby spinach leaves Add to list
+- 2 cups baby spinach Add to list

 - 10 to 18 basil leaves, coarsely chopped Add to list

 - 1/4 cup coarsely chopped cilantro Add to list

-- Fish sauce or soy sauce, to taste Add to list
+- Fish sauce or tamari sauce, to taste Add to list

 - Squeeze of fresh lime juice, plus lime wedges for garnish Add to list

 - Sprigs of cilantro for garnish (optional) Add to list

 Blanch green beans in boiling, salted water for about 4 minutes.
 Refresh in cold water and drain.

 Recipe by, PCC Chef